scottolivermorgan/NAS_drive/README.md

 ## Backup drive
 Relay wiring:

+_note_ GPIOs 0-8, 14 & 15 appearhigh at boot, if connected to these pins relay will power up, connect 2nd HD then power down so don't use these pins.
 __Relay__  __Pin__
 __+__  =    __5v Power__ (board no# 2)
 __-__  =     __Ground__   (board no# 14)